 It’s easy for a television show like The Waltons, which chronicled the homespun lives of a multigenerational family in the Blue Ridge Mountains of Virginia during the Great Depression, to seem quaint now.
 Maybe even a little hokey.
-But after the series debuted forty-five years ago this week, on September 14, 1972, it quickly became a hit show for CBS—one that would go on, during its nine-season run, to garner thirteen Emmys, two Golden Globes, and a Peabody Award.
+But after the series debuted over forty-five years ago, on September 14, 1972, it quickly became a hit show for CBS—one that would go on, during its nine-season run, to garner thirteen Emmys, two Golden Globes, and a Peabody Award.

 The popularity of The Waltons may very well have been aided by its era, when issues like the quagmire of the Vietnam War and Watergate dominated headlines.
 The Depression had been devastating, but forty years on, viewers knew the ending, and that there was an ending—many who had lived through it were still alive.Through the gauze of the decades, fans could focus on The Waltons’ interpretation, which featured a passel of warts-and-all characters with the folksy gumption and morality of a simpler (at least to some) time.